How Much Does the GMAT Cost?

 You must choose your GMAT study resources wisely.

 There is a range of GMAT resources available.
-They can cost anywhere from a few dollars for a used book to thousands of dollars for an in-person class.
+They can cost anywhere from a few dollars for a used book to thousands of dollars for an in-person class or private tutoring.

 It’s best to base your decision on what types of resources to use on more than just price.
 For instance, many students hope to prepare for the GMAT using only free study resources.
 There are plenty of such resources available online.
 However, relying solely on free resources for your GMAT prep is likely to result in a patchwork, disorganized approach that could leave you with significant gaps in knowledge and skill and make it harder to predict when you’ll be ready to take your exam.